pinefoambath/pinefoambath/README.md

 I’m a self-taught developer with a background in psychology.
 Since 2019 I have taken an interest in learning programming languages and frameworks and have:

-👩🏽‍💻 Created several full stack Ruby on Rails web apps, such as [Track My Cruise](http://www.trackmycruise.com) a retrospective marine weather API service and Boat BnB, an AirBnB-style boat rental prototype
+👩🏽‍💻 Created several full stack Ruby on Rails web apps, such as [Track My Cruise](http://www.trackmycruise.com) a retrospective marine weather API service for sailors, and [Boat BnB](https://airbnb-pinefoambath.herokuapp.com), an AirBnB-style boat rental prototype

 🚀 Made games using C# and the Unity platform, including Space Pong, a retro block breaker game